lewisclark/glua-steal/README.md

-## A cross-platform Garry's Mod tool to download server Lua files
+## A cross-platform Garry's Mod tool that retrieves client-side Lua files from servers

-gluasteal downloads clientside & shared Lua files from Garry's Mod servers that you join. gluasteal also allows you to run your own Lua code on any server.
+gluasteal retrieves client-side & shared Lua files from Garry's Mod servers that you join. gluasteal also allows you to execute your own Lua code.

 ![Windows usage](https://i.imgur.com/j38AKQ7.png)
 ![Linux usage](https://i.imgur.com/N7reRXS.png)

-Tested & working on Windows & Linux.
-Still needs testing on Mac.
+Works on Windows & Linux (32-bit & 64-bit).
+Still needs testing on macOS.

 ---

 ### How to Use

-1. Either Download pre-built from the [Releases section](https://github.com/lewez/glua-steal/releases) or [build from source](#Building-From-Source).
+1. Either Download pre-built from the [Releases section](https://github.com/c4fe/glua-steal/releases) or [build from source](#Building-From-Source).
 2. [Inject](#How-to-Inject) library into Garry's Mod, at the main menu.
 3. Optionally, set up your [Lua file to be loaded](#lua-loader-load-before-autorun).
 4. Join a server.